Youthful skin with a visible glow – it’s the holy grail of skin care.

 Improves Barrier Function

-Urea works in synergy with ingredients that create the molecular structure of the skin, such as lactic acid.
+Urea has powerful keratolytic properties that, combined with its hydrating properties, make it a potent moisturising and exfoliating treatment for the skin.
+It helps other ingredients penetrate deeper, whilst working in synergy with ingredients that create the molecular structure of healthy skin, such as lactic acid.

-Combined, these two ingredients actively work to remove dead skin cells and substances from the horny layer, improving cellular turnover in the epidermis, helping to dramatically improve the water binding ability of the skin.
+Combined, these two ingredients actively work to remove dead skin cells and substances from the horny layer, improving cellular turnover in the epidermis, helping to dramatically improve the water binding ability of the skin, literally REBUILDING HEALTHY SKIN from the inside out.

 Urea has another interesting profile; it can create a local anesthetic effect on the skin.

-Studies have found, one of urea’s key roles, is to increase the skin permeability of certain skin care ingredients, working as a vehicle for other performance ingredients, encouraging them to penetrate the epidermis easily.
+Studies have found, one of urea’s key roles is to increase the skin permeability of certain skin care ingredients, working as a vehicle for other performance ingredients by encouraging them to penetrate the epidermis easily.

 UREA’S BEST BITS